-\end{definition} Using the Weil representation on the dual reductive pair above (with the choices of the splitting characters) we can define the theta kernel for the theta correspondence as follows: \begin{definition}
+\end{definition} Using the Weil representation of the dual reductive pair above (with the choices of the splitting characters) we define the theta kernel for the theta correspondence as follows: \begin{definition}

 \end{definition}